tpgmartin/front-end/test/readme.md

 OpenTable front-end task
 ========================

-Thanks for taking the time to complete our front-end test, we hope you find it straighforward.
+Thanks for taking the time to complete our front-end test, we hope you find it straightforward.
 Please aim to spend one to two hours on this work.

-The application must use only HTML, CSS and JavaScript (no server-side code) and all the files required to run the app should be added to Github (or equivalent).
+The application must use only HTML, CSS and JavaScript (no server-side code) and all the files required should be added to GitHub (or equivalent).

 We are expecting to see high quality and maintainable code that is covered by test cases.

-Once the task is complete, please supply us with a url to your repository.
+Once the task is complete, please supply us with the URL of your repository.

 Please ask any questions and submit your test to John Catterfeld (Senior Front-End Developer) at [jcatterfeld@opentable.com][mailto] or tweet [@jcatterfeld][tweet].